 The Be Well team will provide practical solutions, customized referrals and resources on a wide variety of topics, including parenting/child care, adoption, and caring for older adults.
-You can also obtain assistance with everyday needs, such as finding pet care, planning a vacation, or locating a mover.

-Resource and referral services are a core benefit available to all benefits-eligible employees and their household members.
+Resource and referral services are a core benefit available to all benefits-eligible employees and their household family members.
 You do not have to enroll or make any contributions to use this benefit.
-Citi provides this service through a contract with LifeWorks.
+Citi provides this service through a contract with TELUS Health.